brstuder/portfolio/docs/projects/mkdocs-demo.md

         tables
     ```

 This will create a clean layout for your tables, and highlight table rows when you hover over them with your cursor.
+From here, you can apply additional CSS to your tables to build a style that's cohesive with your brand or webpage.

 ### Example: Ingredients for Korean ground beef and rice recipe